olincollege/scicomp-p4-fireflies/README.md

 Python script that models the flashing behavior of synchronized fireflies based on the rules of the flash game laid out in [this paper](https://link.springer.com/article/10.1140/epjs/s11734-021-00397-2).

-Code architecture borrowed from [the Colloid Simulation project](https://github.com/jasperkatzban/colloid-sim) authored by @jasperkaztban (Jasper Katzban).
+Code architecture borrowed from [the Colloid Simulation project](https://github.com/jasperkatzban/colloid-sim) authored by @jasperkatzban (Jasper Katzban).

 ## Setup
 1. Clone the repository.